 Teachers don’t earn as much as comparable professionals due to the amount of work they do, according to the National Education Association.
 This is because inflation has taken a toll on most of the salary increases teachers have received.

-According to the NEA, “Over the past decade, the average classroom teacher salary has increased 15.2% but after adjusting for inflation, the average salary has actually decreased by $1,823 or 3.0%.”
+According to the NEA, over the past decade, the average classroom teacher salary has increased by 11.2% but after adjusting for inflation, the average salary has actually decreased by 4.5%.

 What the Economic Policy Institute Says About Teacher Pay

-The EPI also notes that teachers rank lower on the salary scale than comparable professionals with similar educational backgrounds, earning 18.7 percent less nationally.
-Termed the “wage penalty,” this erosion in teacher pay has grown approximately 17 points since 1994 — from 1.8 percent to 18.7 percent.
+The EPI also notes that teachers rank lower on the salary scale than comparable professionals with similar educational backgrounds, earning 21.4% less nationally.
+Termed the “wage penalty,” this erosion in teacher pay has grown approximately 17 points since 1994 — from 1.8 percent to 21.4%.

 Why Don't Teachers Get Paid What They Are Worth?